 DUI Trends and Issues - Short term project intended to describe significant statistical trends and issues related to driving while under the influence of drugs or alcohol.
+This Research Bulletin is undergoing final editorial review.

 Factors that Put Youth at Risk for Delinquency - Short term project intended to describe Illinois data on "risk factors" associated with juvenile delinquency.